gw-ospo/curioss-patterns/ospo-advisory-board.md

 # Pattern Category

-Below is a list of common categories of academic OSPO activities \- please choose which apply:

 - Building University OSS Community
 - Demonstrating value as an academic OSPO
 - Working with Tech Transfer / External Partners